Barong tagalog: Spanish colonial era

-The first barong tagalog precursor to gain favor among the local and mestizo elites was the barong mahaba (literally "long baro") which became prominent starting from the 1820s.
-These were much longer than the modern barong tagalog, reaching down to slightly above the knees.
-They were also commonly striped with bold colors like blue, red, or green.
-However, they already displayed hallmarks of the modern barong tagalog, including being made of sheer nipis material, embroidery, long sleeves, and a loose silhouette with slits on both sides.
-However, they lacked buttons.
 Early examples of barong mahaba usually had high-standing collars or even Elizabethan-style ruffs with narrow cravats.
 Barong mahaba were generally worn with colorful straight-cut trousers with stripes, checkers, or plaid-like patterns (generally made from imported cambaya, rayadillo, and guingón fabrics), top hats (sombrero de copa), and a type of embroidered velvet or leather slip-on shoes known as corchos.
 While barong mahaba were generally worn loose, they were sometimes fastened by silk strings through three openings around the waist, either over or under the shirt.
 The sheer fabric used by barong mahaba also necessitated the wearing of an undershirt, known as camisón or camiseta, which was also worn on its own by commoners.

 By the 1840s, barong mahaba largely fell out of fashion.
 In this period, it evolved into the modern "classic" barong tagalog, being much shorter with less ostentatious folded collars, while still retaining the sheer fabric and other baro characteristics.
 They were also worn with smaller hats like bowler hats (sombrero hongo) or native buntal hats.
 They were initially paired with looser trousers, though they gradually assumed the dimensions of modern trousers by the end of the 19th century.
 The colors of the barong tagalog also became more muted and monochromatic, in contrast to the colorful barong mahaba ensembles of earlier decades.
 Barong tagalog ensembles from the mid-19th century onwards were usually combinations of black and white, blue and white, or all-white.
 Baro worn by commoners also favored darker colors like brown or blue, usually paired with white silk pants.